Pascal Tutorial for Zed ICT Hub

 is declared, with a maximum size of 100.

-® Adding Students: The AddStudent
+® Adding Students: The AddStudent procedure allows the

 addition of new student records.

-® Displaying Students: The DisplayStudents
+® Displaying Students: The DisplayStudents procedure prints all

 students' details.

-® Searching for Students: The SearchStudent
+® Searching for Students: The SearchStudent function searches for

 a student by ID and returns their details if found.